kartiknair/blog/content/parcel-react.md

+---
+title: My new react workflow with parcel
+date: 1585920436498
+description: Moving away from create-react-app & learning to bundle my own assets
+---

 Hello everybody 👋, I hope you’re staying safe out there in these trying times.
 I haven’t written anything in a while due to this situation but I thought why not share my new react workflow since some people might find it interesting, so here we go.

 I’ve almost always used create-react-app as my react starter, sometimes Gatsby or Next.js for Static Sites & Server Side Rendering respectively, but mostly create-react-app for all my Single Page Apps.
 However as some of you might know the internals of create-react-app are abstracted away using the react-scripts package.
 This helps beginners like me get easily started without having to worry about webpack.
 But I was curious on how it actually worked and decided to make a react application from scratch.